shakenetwork/tui.editor/bower_components/squire-rte/README.md

 If you load the library into a top-level document (rather than an iframe), or load it in an iframe without the `data-squireinit="true"` attribute on its `<html>` element, it will not turn the page into an editable document, but will instead add a constructor named `Squire` to the global scope.

+You can also require the NPM package [squire-rte](https://www.npmjs.com/package/squire-rte) to import `Squire` in a modular program without adding names to the global namespace.

 Call `new Squire( document )`, with the `document` from an iframe to instantiate multiple rich text areas on the same page efficiently.
 Note, for compatibility with all browsers (particularly Firefox), you MUST wait for the iframe's `onload` event to fire before instantiating Squire.

 ### Setting the default block style